synle/note-synchronizer/README.md

 - A lot of times people write notes by sending themselves an email.
 This background job is to filter out which emails are considered note and send those notes into google drive.

+## Why this project?

+- I find it extremely hard to look for contents / attachments from Gmail.
+It's sorted by chronologically orders.
+So if you want to look at all the attachments, or notes or links within the same UI, it's really hard to find those matches.
+- Also non Google Doc attachments are counted toward my personal storage.
+So this project is to convert all of those non Google Docs to Google so that the message is not counted toward my personal storage.
+In a way helps me save spaces.

 ## Stack

 - Node JS for backend jobs with Worker Threads APIs